 In the early years there were some experiments comparing the auto-coach with the railmotor, with the latter often proving superior under the criteria at the time.
 Locomotives built specifically for autocoach services were small, typically 2-2-0 and 0-2-2 designs but these small early types proved unreliable and later engines favoured the larger 4-4-0 or 0-4-4 design (other than on the GWR of course where their handy little 0-4-2 engines became the standard engine for the job).

-Smaller tank engines of various classes were modified for push-pull work, notably the Southern M7 0-4-4T suburban tanks, the 14xx 0-4-2 tanks and even some ex-LMS 'Jinties'.
-In N Gauge Dalpol are producing the M7 and 14xx whilst the Jinty is available from Farish.
+Smaller tank engines of various classes were modified for push-pull work, notably the Southern M7 0-4-4T suburban tanks, the GWR 57xx class pannier tanks and even some ex-LMS 'Jinties'.
+Dalpol are producing the M7 whilst the 57xx and Jinty are available from Farish.

 Fig___ Dapol SR M7 push-pull 0-4-4 tank

 These services are often associated with the GWR branch line, mainly because that company operated a fleet of rather distinctive coaches for this work, but they were in fact something of a late comer to the idea, converting stock only in the 1920s.
 The NER and Midland Railway had both been using push-pull sets since about 1905 (there may have been others before then) and autocoaches were also in use on the G&SWR, GER (1914), LBSCR and LSWR.